 Jill Chesley is the Diversity & Inclusion Lead at the City of Edmonton and guides the implementation of Gender-Based Analysis Plus (GBA+) and anti-racism activities, as well as leading Employee Resource Networks.
 Jill is the Founding Chair of the Edmonton Business Diversity Network, and founded the National Municipal Network of D&I Professionals.
 Jill brings domestic and international experience and over 20 years of experience in the non-profit, private and public sectors, including working in the USA, Japan, Trinidad & Tobago, Sri Lanka, South Africa, and Afghanistan.
 Jill has subject-matter expertise in the fields of intercultural competence, equity, diversity and inclusion, particularly in large, complex organizations.
 Jill has an MA in Intercultural Relations, is a Qualified Administrator of the Intercultural Development Inventory, and a Senior Facilitator in Personal Leadership.

-Helen Grantis is an organizational psychologist with a specialty in staffing and assessment.
-She is a consultant at the Personnel Psychology Centre at the Public Service Commission of Canada and has 15 years of experience providing advice and guidance on accommodation and inclusive and accessible staffing and assessment.
-She has a passion for providing support and outreach to equity seeking Canadians who are looking for work, and provides consultation and volunteer services to organizations supporting the employment of new Canadians and Persons with Disabilities.
+Helen Grantis is an employment advisor and analyst with a specialty in staffing and assessment.
+She is a senior psychologist at the Personnel Psychology Centre at the Public Service Commission of Canada and has 15 years of experience providing advice and guidance on accommodation and inclusive and accessible staffing and assessment.
+She has a passion for providing support and outreach to equity deserving Canadians who are looking for work, and provides consultation and volunteer services to organizations supporting the employment of new Canadians and Persons with Disabilities.

 Miranda McKie is a People Analytics Consultant that specializes in Inclusion and Diversity.
 She helps her clients leverage data as a corporate asset through the development of solution architecture and the implementation of advanced analytics that supports organizations’ Inclusion and Diversity strategic objectives.